-All COCC officers are certified through the Oregon Department of Public Safety and Standards Training (DPSST) as unarmed, private security officers.
-Prior to employment, all officers must successfully pass a stringent background check, a driving history assessment and a criminal history check by DPSST.
+All COCC officers are certified through the Oregon Department of Public Safety Standards and Training (DPSST) as unarmed private security professionals.
+Prior to employment, all officers must successfully pass a stringent background check, a personality evaluation, a driving history assessment and a criminal history check by DPSST.

-Each officer completes an extensive 400-hour inhouse training program, an 80-hour Basic Campus Law Enforcement Academy, and a minimum of 40 hours a year continuing education and refresher trainings.
+Each officer completes at least 80-hours of initial in-house training, and a minimum of 40 hours a year of in-service and refresher trainings.

-Many officers have received certified training in Crisis Intervention to assist with students, staff and faculty experiencing a mental health crisis.
-Additional trainings include (but not limited to) verbal judo, defensive tactics, sexual assault response and other trainings deemed appropriate by administration.
-All CPS officers are first aid and CPR certified and trained in the use of Automatic External Defibrillators (AEDs).
+Many officers are trained in and received certifications in Crisis Intervention to assist with students, staff and faculty who are experiencing a mental health crisis.
+Additional trainings include (but not limited to) verbal judo, defensive tactics, OC spray, emergency management, Title IX response and other trainings deemed appropriate by administration.
+All CPS officers are first aid and CPR certified and trained in the use of Automatic External Defibrillators (AEDs) and opiate overdose response kits.